traveloka/terraform-aws-public-route53-zone/README.md

 ## License

-GNU General Public License v3.0.
 See LICENSE for full details.